scubajorgen/enigma_c/README.md

     turingBombe("CYPHERTEXT", "CRIB", 1);

+Note:
+* Pass the cypher text and the crib as uppercase!
+* Crib length shall not exceed cypher text length.
+* Crib size should not exceed 26 characters or the loop number will explode.
+Space is not allocated dynamically, so arrays will get out of bounds
-Pass the cypher text and the crib as uppercase!
-Its lenght must be smaller than or equal to the cypher text length.
-The crib start must correspond to position 0 of the cypher.
-To use multi core processors increase the number of threads to 2, 3 or 4.
+* The crib start must correspond to position 0 of the cypher.
-The routine parses all 60 permutations of 5 rotors.
+* To use multi core processors increase the number of threads to 2, 3 or 4.
+The routine parses all 60 permutations of 5 rotors and subdivides the work amongst the threads.

 Or simply, for a working example:

     turingExample();

+The software results in all rotor settings that result in the loops defined by the cypher en crib.